 Under the direction of famed chef José Andrés, Jaleo offers an impressive assortment of tapas, the traditional small dishes of Spain, as well as savory paellas, superb sangrias and a fine selection of Spanish wines and sherries in a festive, casual atmosphere.
 Created in 1993 by Rob Wilder, Roberto Alvarez, and José Andrés, Jaleo has become a DC institution.

-Cava sangria- Sparkling wine sangria with Cava, Liquor 43, strawberries and mint
+What we ordered: Cava sangria- Sparkling wine sangria with Cava, Liquor 43, strawberries and mint

 $18 for a half carafe